Djuliia/Djuliia/README.md

 ---

-◦ 🌱 Now I'm studying at GoIT on the Full Stack Developer course and starting Node.js
+◦ 🌱 I have completed the courses at GoIT, gained knowledge and teamwork experience, and now I am actively seeking employment opportunities as a full-stack developer
 ◦ 📧 How to reach me: djuliya72@ukr.net
 ◦ ⚡️ Good advice: if you're going to do something, do it well